Oregon Outdoors fishing report

 Recreational crabbing is open coastwide.
 Dungeness catches have been good in Coos Bay and the Umpqua River estuary at Winchester Bay, and improving in the Coquille River estuary at Bandon.
 The commercial season is in full swing in the ocean.

-Another series of afternoon minus tides begin Wednesday, but night clamming can be dangerous in the winter because of sneaker waves.
+Some strong minus tides continue Friday through Tuesday, but only the Friday and Saturday minus tides are just before dusk.
+Night clamming can be dangerous in the winter because of sneaker waves.

 Razor clamming is open on the north coast but closed along the rest of the coast.
 Bay clamming is open on the south coast.
 Before digging, call the shellfish hotline at 1-800-448-2474.

-APPLEGATE: The lake is up to 83 feet from full, or 6 feet above where it normally would be at this time of year.
+APPLEGATE: The lake rose steadily and now is just 83 feet from full, or 6 feet above where it normally would be at this time of year.
 Outflows have dropped to 450 cubic feet per second, but a drop in inflows means the reservoir is drafting down again.
 Bass fishing on nice days has been fairly good with plastic worms and grubs fished slowly off the bottom along rocky points and flats.
 Hart-Tish Park is closed.

-EMIGRANT: The lake is up to 47 percent full and clearing, and recent warm weather has triggered a good largemouth bite in the lake’s lower end, where the county boat ramp is usable.
+EMIGRANT: The lake is up to 45 percent full and clearing a bit, and there’s enough water to launch boats at the county ramp.
 Largemouth bass fishing should be good on warmer days with plastic worms and grubs.
 Smallmouth bass are on the gravel flats.
 Perch fishing is fair.
-Rainbow trout fishing is nonexistent until spring stocking.
+Rainbow trout fishing is nonexistent.

 EXPO: The pond last received trout in June.
 Some bass and panfish are getting caught, but effort is light.
 Parking fees are required.

 HOWARD PRAIRIE: The marina and boat ramp at the resort are closed until spring.
-The lake is holding steady at 29 percent full, and the ice had improved enough for some anglers to ice fish prior to this week’s warm spell.
-Be very cautious.
+The lake is holding steady at 29 percent full and is rimmed with snow, with ice developing — but not safe ice.
 No ramps are usable.
 Heavy snows blanketed access roads Thursday.

-LAKE OF THE WOODS: The lake is covered with snow and ice that has made for decent early ice fishing outside of the resort, mainly for perch and a few trout.
-Use caution.
-A kite festival this weekend will make for crowded ice.
-Part of the lake remains open water.
+LAKE OF THE WOODS: The lake is covered with snow and ice that has improved enough that a few have fished off the resort.
+Still use caution.
 Fish shallower water for better trout success.

 LOST CREEK: Fishing effort has been light, with no new fish set to be stocked for a while.
 Boat anglers are trolling Wedding Ring lures spiced with a worm, and some are using small flashers.
 Fishing single eggs or small chunks of worm is good where the Rogue flows into the reservoir.
 The area upstream of Peyton Bridge is a no-wake zone.
-The lake shot up 3 feet this week, going from 9 feet short of the filling curve last month to just a hair below the normal filling rate.
+The lake shot up 19 feet this past week, going from 9 feet short of the filling curve to slightly above it.

 WILLOW: No new fish are due to be stocked until spring.
 Fish with worms and PowerBait or streamer flies.